-Project TRACS Number: Date: Boundaries of the project/study area used for the LEP analysis (attach map).
-Factor 1: The number or proportion of LI project, activity or service.
-EP persons s eligible to be served or lil cely to be impacted by the 1A - Prior Experiences: Have other languages been previously identified in the area that have met the threshold?
-Yes No If Yes, list languages previously identified, along with the corresponding project.
-Note: If an LEP analysis has been completed for the project area within the past five years and used current Census data it does not need to be updated.
-Language Project oject 1B - Identify languages spoken in the program/project area and number/# of LEP individuals.
-Directions: Use the U.S. Census data tool at data.census.gov to gather LEP demographic data.
+LEP Language(s) in project/study area that meet the threshold LEP persons that speak this threshold: 1,000 people) Percent of LEP persons that speak this language (threshold: 5%) Directions: Use the U.S. Census data tool at data.census.gov to gather LEP demographic data.
 Use tables C16001 (by census tract) or B16001 (for statewide data ONLY) for Language Spoken at Home by LEP persons 5 years old and over.
 Use the instructions here for collecting and reporting data.
 After the spreadsheet is exported, list the languages that meet the thresholds in the chart below.
 If more than three languages meet the threshold, please add additional rows.
+45 11 25 1 ED.
+(1) Language Project threshold?
+Yes No If Yes, list languages previously identified, along with the corresponding project.
+Note: If an LEP analysis has been completed for the project area within the past five years and used current Census data it does not need to be updated. project, activity or service.
+1A - Prior Experiences: Have other languages been previously identified in the area that have met the Factor 1: The number or proportion of LEP persons eligible to be served or likely to be impacted by the Boundaries of the project/study area used for the LEP analysis (attach map).
+Project TRACS Number: Date:

-LEP persons that speak this hreshold: 1,000 people) Percent of LEP persons that speak this language (threshold: 5%) l I 1 determine if other languages that don't meet the threshold should be translated.
+determine if other languages that don't meet the threshold should be translated.
 Review the standard work document for examples of when to consider conducting interviews.
 Consult with organizations that serve and work with LEP populations to get an accurate assessment of the existing and emerging LEP communities in the area.
 Collect and review available data from federal, state and local government agencies, and community and faith-based organizations.
 Date Name Organization Language e Needs Identified Notes 99 1D - Local Mate erial Reviewed: Materials Langu age Identified Factor 2: The frequency with which LEP Individuals come into contact with the project.
 TIP: The more frequent contact you will have with a particular LEP group, the more likely that language services in that particular language will be needed.
 The proximity of a project to where affected LEP populations live, work/own businesses, shop, attend school, visit medical facilities, etc. the more frequently they are likely to come into contact with the project.
-Likelihood of contact: Select likelihood of contact with LEP individuals for this project: Very unlikely Unlikely Highly Likely List the types interactions and activities LEP persons have in the project area:
+Likelihood of contact: Select likelihood of contact with LEP individuals for this project: Very unlikely Unlikely Highly Likely List the types inte ractions and activities LE EP persons have in the project ar ea: